 Kickstart your 2020 Social Media Marketing Strategy by implementing these 19 result-oriented techniques and unleash the true power of social media!

 As the holidays are quickly coming, there will never be a more critical time for you to take a look at how to maximize your marketing campaign into a simple, yet effective sales machine.
 This guide aims to help you optimize your sales and marketing tactics, with intelligent marketing strategies.

-If you don’t have a data driven social media strategy that shows ROI… You won’t survive in 2018 - Jack Kosakowski.
+If you don’t have a data driven social media strategy that shows ROI… You won’t survive. - Jack Kosakowski.

 When looking over this guide, we have attempted to make sure you understand each and every strategy.
 Please take the time to consider each, and the potential impact for your specific brand.

 19 Marketing Tactics to Convert Prospects into Customers!

 First, I wanted to share an interesting piece of information with you.

 The top 7 reasons a consumer will connect with a brand’s social media.

 These statistics are from a survey conducted by trafficsherpa.
 They reveal that the top three reasons for following a brand, all include buyer intent.
 As businessmen and businesswomen, we need to be making use of this intent, with intelligent marketing strategies!

 The following concepts are considered specific action items that you can incorporate into your marketing strategy almost immediately.
 To some marketing experts, these may seem basic.
 But as you review each tactic, you will see how intricate your sales marketing strategy really is.